WebAssembly/spec/document/core/exec/numerics.rst

 :math:`\ridotmul_{M,N}(i_1, i_2)`
 .................................

-Relaxed integer dot product differs from integer dot product when the elements of the input have top bit set.
+Relaxed integer dot product differs from regular integer dot product when the elements of the input have their most significant bit set.

 .. math::
    \begin{array}{@{}llcll}